-WorkCover Queensland and the Office of Fair and Safe Work Queensland (Workplace Health and Safety Queensland, Electrical Safety Office and the Workers' Compensation Regulator) are all committed to protecting the privacy of customers.
+WorkCover Queensland and the Office of Industrial Relations (Workplace Health and Safety Queensland, Electrical Safety Office and the Workers' Compensation Regulator) are all committed to protecting the privacy of customers.
 The Information Privacy Act 2009 (IP Act) governs how we collect, store, use and disclose your personal information.

 However each organisation operates differently, and therefore handles information in slightly different ways.